miraymania/nightbot/README.md

 ```python
 InputAnalysis("Where can I listen to R&B?")
 ```
-`NightBot(text)`: Takes the input of the user to give a suitable response.
+`NightBot(text)`: Takes the input of the user to give a suitable response with the desired result. (ie. venue names or genre)
 <br></br>
 <i> Example: </i>
 ```python